300 AD to 1306

 the crown through their mothers.
 Prince Duncan took several of the old

-Clans to the south border to defend Scotland from England, and Prince
+Clans to the southern border to defend Scotland from England, and Prince

 Duncan's uncle brought his clan, the Erivine's, with him.
 They built the